GlowingUnicorns/Car/README.md

     }
   }
 ```
+Code segment for receiving serial data.

-The ESP32 itself is also responsible for triggering the lights around the cars based on the hand levers and displaying any diagnostic data based on data from the CAN-BUS.
+The ESP32 is also responsible for triggering the lights around the cars based on the hand levers and displaying any diagnostic data based on data from the CAN-BUS on an LCD.
+This outputs digital signals which are directly connected to relays either internal or external which connect the lights to the auxiliary battery.
 ![](https://github.com/GlowingUnicorns/Car/blob/main/Images/Diag3.png)

 ## Interface System